Krishnamk2310/QuickPaste/README.md

 ## 🌟 Features

 - ✍️ Create and save custom pastes
-- 🔗 Share pastes via unique URLs
+- 🔗 Share pastes via unique URL
 - 📋 One-click copy to clipboard
 - 👁️ Instantly view and navigate to any paste
 - 🗑️ Delete pastes when no longer needed